alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_usingExpBuilder.md

 This tutorial will proceed as follows: first we will step through how to submit an Experiment using the 2D class-based deep dreaming code as an example, and after that will be a list of commands that will be needed to run the other code provided in the DeepDesign repository, accessed [here](#evaluating-2D-class-based-deep-dream).
 We also provide an example of how to run code from a separate github repository as well [here](#running-other-github-repositories-using-the-gradient-experiment builder).

 ## Running 2D, class-based, Deep Dream using the Gradient Experiment Builder
+Before running this experiment, you need to make sure to upload an image and vgg16 neural network weights to your `/storage`.
+We have provided two sets of examples weights for you to experiment with.

 After signing in, click on Gradient in the navigation bar on the left to choose `Projects`.
 This takes you to the Projects console.

 ![Go to projects console](tutorial_images/paperspace_gradientprojecttoggle.png)